Vernon Fiddler: Retirement

 Now retired, Fiddler has moved to Texas with his wife Chrissy and their two children, Blake and Bella.
 Fiddler is doing charity work with the Stars Foundation and is also helping out the Dallas Stars with any work they ask of him.
-As well, Fiddler is helping coach his son's hockey team.
-For the 2019-20 season, Fiddler is an Assistant Coach with the Kelowna Rockets, a junior hockey team in the Western Hockey League based in British Columbia, Canada.
-The Kelowna Rockets will be hosting the 2019-20 Memorial Cup.
+Fiddler has also helped coach his son's hockey team.
+For the 2019-20 season, Fiddler was an assistant coach with the Kelowna Rockets, a junior hockey team in the Western Hockey League based in British Columbia, Canada.
+The Kelowna Rockets hosted the 2019-20 Memorial Cup.
 Fiddler did not return to the Rockets after the 2020-21 season and moved back to Dallas to spend more time with family.

 Community involvement

 Throughout his NHL career, Fiddler has been involved with the Leukemia and Lymphoma Society as a way to honour his sister who died from leukemia.
-Vernon and his wife, Chrissy, created a children's foundation called "Fidd's Kids."
+He and his wife, Chrissy, created a children's foundation called "Fidd's Kids."
 Fiddler created the foundation while playing for the Dallas Stars.
 Through a partnership with the Make-A-Wish Foundation of North Texas, the foundation donates 12 tickets to each home game to local children.
 In 2015, Fiddler was voted by his teammates as their nominee for the National Hockey League's King Clancy Memorial Trophy.
 The annual award goes to the player "who best exemplifies leadership qualities on and off the ice and has made a noteworthy humanitarian contribution in his community."

-In 2018, Vernon Fiddler was named the Man of the Year by the North Texas Chapter of The Leukemia & Lymphoma Society.
+In 2018, Fiddler was named the Man of the Year by the North Texas Chapter of The Leukemia & Lymphoma Society.
 He and his team raised over $167,000 in a ten-week period for blood cancer research and patient services in memory of his sister, Erin Dionne Fiddler.
 His sister's name was linked to a national Leukemia & Lymphoma Society research grant.

 Native heritage

-Vernon Fiddler is of Métis descent and, at the time of his retirement, was one of 9 NHL players with Native roots.
+Fiddler is of Métis descent and, at the time of his retirement, was one of 9 NHL players with Native roots.
 Fiddler is also one of 70 total Indigenous athletes to ever play in the NHL and is the 13th of Metis descent to play in the NHL.
 Fiddler is a member of the Métis Museum along with current and former NHL players Arron Asham, Rene Bourque, Brad Chartrand, Ronald Delorme, Magnus Flett, Roderick Flett, Dwight King, Vic Mercredi, Richard Pilon, Wade Redden, Sheldon Souray, and Francis St. Marseille.

 Family

-Vernon is the son of Bob Fiddler.
+Fiddler is the son of Bob.
 He is married to Chrissy Fiddler and the couple has two children, son Blake, born July 2007 in Nashville, and daughter Bella.
+Blake was selected 36th overall by the Seattle Kraken in the 2025 NHL entry draft.